 So getting some simple steps right can be a big leap in the right direction to gaining more clients.

-Completing Your GMB Profile Information
+Completing Your GBP Profile Information

-Use keywords in your business name – It may be tempting to use a practice area or location as the name of your business on your GMB listing to get a short-term boost from Google.
+Use keywords in your business name – It may be tempting to use a practice area or location as the name of your business on your GBP listing to get a short-term boost from Google.
 “Fort Lauderdale Personal Injury Attorney” may propel you to the 3-pack (until you get caught), then you will have to start all over again.

 Create fake locations – Google makes it very clear – only create a listing for an address where you have an office and someone from your firm is there during the stated business hours.
-Google states that it“reserves the right to suspend access to Google My Business or other Google Services to individuals or businesses that violate these guidelines”
+Google states that it“reserves the right to suspend access to Google Business Profileor other Google Services to individuals or businesses that violate these guidelines”

 That means, be sure NOT to use: